TREC Measurement System

 What is the TREC Measurement System?

-The TREC Measurement System (TMS) is a platform technology that enables us to leverage data for intervention studies, facility and regional level feedback, pilot studies, system projects, trainee projects and to form working groups to tackle specific questions.
-It is the largest longitudinal database of its kind in Canada and the only one collecting data at the unit (microsystem) level.
+The TREC Measurement System (TMS) is a platform technology that enables TREC to leverage data for intervention studies, facility and regional level feedback, pilot studies, system projects, trainee projects and to form working groups to tackle specific questions.
+It is the largest longitudinal database of its kind in Canada and the only one collecting data at the unit (clinical microsystem) level.

-Using the longitudinal data from the TREC Measurement System we can explore the strength of linkages between work environment, best practice use and resident outcomes using our staff survey data and the Resident Assessment Instrument – Minimum Data set 2.0 (RAI-MDS 2.0) data.
-The study collects data from over 90 nursing homes across British Columbia, Alberta and Manitoba.
-We have a representative sample of nursing homes that includes facilities of different sizes and owner-operator models (public, voluntary and private).
+Using the longitudinal data from the TMS, we can explore the strength of linkages between work environment, best practice use and resident outcomes using our staff survey data and the Resident Assessment Instrument – Minimum Data set 2.0 (RAI-MDS 2.0) data.
+Since 2008, the study has collected data from a representative sample of nursing homes that includes facilities of different sizes and owner-operator models (public, voluntary and private) in Alberta as well as at various points homes in Manitoba and British Columbia.

 What is involved?

-Using the TREC Survey we collect data from long term care facilities in waves spaced approximately 18 months apart.
-We collect information on facilities and units, and regulated and unregulated staff.
-Participating facilities play an important role in building the first longitudinal database on long term care in Canada.
+Using the TREC survey, we collected data from long term care facilities in waves spaced approximately 18 months apart between 20089 and 2024.
+We collect information on facilities and units, and from regulated and unregulated staff.
+Participating facilities have played an important role in building the first longitudinal database on long term care in Canada.
 We work closely with Facility Managers, Administrators and Directors of Care to ensure that these data are collected with minimal impact on resident care.

 Why is it important?

-The TMS database is a rich data source that is used to provide evidence contributing to system level changes being implemented.
+The TMS database is a rich data source that continues to be used to provide evidence to support identification and implementation of system level changes.

-We combine this data with RAI-MDS 2.0 outcome data, and conduct further analyses to identify factors that affect resident outcomes.
-This provides us, and the facilities in our sample,with new knowledge to improve resident quality of care and quality of life.
+We combine survey data with RAI-MDS 2.0 outcome data, and conduct further analyses to identify factors that affect resident outcomes.
+This provides us and the facilities in our sample with new knowledge to improve resident quality of care and quality of life.

 - Access to a rich source of data that links context, staff and resident data